Vishesh Bhatt

 Vishesh Bhatt is an Indian filmmaker who works in Hindi cinema.
 He is the namesake of the film production company Vishesh Films, run by his father Mukesh Bhatt and uncle Mahesh Bhatt, noted Bollywood film director.

 Career

-He studied filmmaking at the Tisch School of Arts, NYU & USC.
-Currently at age 32, he heads strategy, content development, creatives, marketing, and is responsible for all digital initiatives (including one of the first and largest online partnerships with Amazon) at Vishesh Films.
+He studied filmmaking at the Tisch School of Arts, NYU.
+Currently, he heads strategy, content development, creatives, marketing, and is responsible for all digital initiatives (including one of the first and largest online partnerships with Amazon) at Vishesh Films.

-In his capacity as a writer, filmmaker and producer, Vishesh has created several blockbuster franchises with fresh talent.
-At the age of 21, he wrote and produced "Jannat", the first film on the dark side of India's most revered sport, cricket, which went on to become a huge blockbuster and a big franchise.
-He also directed for the superhit franchise Murder at age 27, which was selected for several local awards and the Shanghai Film Festival.
-He was recently invited to Harvard Business School to speak on the changing landscape of Bollywood & Bollywood beyond India.
+In his capacity as a writer and filmmaker, at the age of 21, he co-wrote the screenplay for Jannat (2008), along with Kunal Deshmukh, the director of the film.
+It was the first film to be made on the dark side of cricket.
+It went on to become a huge blockbuster.
+He also directed an entry in the Murder franchise, Murder 3 (2013).
+He took over the reins of his family's production company as a writer and producer with Awarapan 2 (2026).